Apple Hill and American River Rafting Pair WellPosted September 21, 2022 by Lenka Bostian

 A whitewater rafting trip makes for an excellent friends and family outing all by itself.
 If you are looking for ideas to complement your rafting adventure on the American River with an extended time spent in the beautiful Sierra Nevada foothills, we’ve got one wonderful and delicious suggestion for you: Apple Hill.

-“Apple Hill” is a term used for the area just east of Placerville and about 20 minutes from the South Fork of the American River.
+“Apple Hill” is a term used for the area just east of Placerville – about 20 minutes from the South Fork of the American River and an hour from the Middle Fork of the American River.
 It is famous for its apple and other fruit orchards, vineyards, and Christmas tree farms.
 The Apple Hill Growers Association groups together over 50 local family farms that are scattered in the rolling hills above the river canyon.

 Come for the apple fritters, stay for the rafting (or vice versa)